Learn All The Reasons You Should Visit ManningtonOctober 12, 2018

-Once known as Koontown, Mannington was a leading center of commerce with the oil and gas industry, coal mining, sanitary pottery and leather.
+Once known as Koontown, Mannington was a leading center of commerce with the oil and gas industry, coal mining, sanitary pottery, and leather.
 Traces of early history can still be found throughout the city proper and beyond.

-If you are a fan of country diners, fairs & festivals and history, Mannington is a must-visit.
+If you are a fan of country diners, fairs & festivals, and history, Mannington is a must-visit.

 First stop is the Hamilton Round Barn, built in 1911 as a dairy farm.
 It’s now a massive museum at 66 feet in diameter and 75 feet high at the center.
 Aside from the ancient farm equipment, this museum may or may not be the last round barn of its kind.
 (In 1985, there were only five round-ish barns in the state.)

-Throughout the summer, catch country, bluegrass and gospel tunes on the fourth Saturday of the month.
-You can imagine, with a round barn, the acoustics are amazing.
+Throughout the summer, catch country, bluegrass, and gospel tunes on the fourth Saturday of the month.
+You can imagine with a round barn, the acoustics are amazing.

 Now back to history, The New Deal arts projects provided work for jobless artists, but they also had a larger mission: to promote American art and culture and to give more Americans access to what President Franklin Roosevelt described as “an abundant life.”
 The projects saved thousands of artists from poverty and despair and enabled Americans all across the country to see an original painting for the first time, attend their first professional live theater, or take their first music or drawing class.

-Stop by the Mannington Post Office when you are in town and check out one of the few remaining murals left in West Virginia.
+Stop by the Mannington Post Office and check out one of the few remaining murals left in West Virginia.

 If you prefer the quintessential flavor combos, head to T&L Hot Dogs.
 It’s the place to go for all things classic.
-Get that hot dog you’ve been craving, a burger, and fries, maybe a pepperoni roll or a baked potato with all the fixins.
+Get that hot dog you’ve been craving, a burger, and fries, maybe a pepperoni roll or a baked potato with all the fixings.

-Now, we’re moving onto Mead Avenue and Walnut Street where more history awaits.
+Now, we’re moving onto Mead Avenue and Walnut Street, where more history awaits.
 The Mannington Vietnam Veteran Memorial is a beautiful statue to honor and remember the Mannington residents killed in the war between 1959 and 1975.
 Statues and memorials are dedicated all over the county to remember and honor the men and women who served their country and gave their lives.

 Next, head down the street.
 Use the right side of your brain at Nativibes.
 Use the beauty of Marion to inspire your upcoming works.
 Nativibes is the only place to paint and create.
-But if you’re not so artistic, instead buy original paintings and watercolors there.
+But if you’re not so artistic, buy original paintings and watercolors there.
 (Browse the hand-carved jewelry for the perfect mix of art and fashion!)

-Just around the bend is Mountaineer Florist with both gifts and flowers, which can be easily combined.
+Just around the bend is Mountaineer Florist with gifts and flowers, which can be easily combined.
 For example, put some flowers in a lantern or a drawer for a country chic look.
 Pick up a little red wagon with your arrangement.
-A vintage mailbox would make a great gift sans flora!
-Get your basket, holiday and Mountaineer needs met here.
+A vintage mailbox would make a great gift – with or without flora!
+Get your floral, holiday, and Mountaineer needs to be met here.